 In We Are Not Insured Against Murder (Alfred Hitchcock, December 2014), a life insurance salesman come to town at a time when death lies around every corner.
 Det.
 Kilburn wonders why.

 In We Don't Trust the Night (Alfred Hitchcock, July/August 2014), a young girl is traumatized when she tries to fetch water from an urban spring and instead witnesses a particularly vicious beating.
-Years later, she thinks she sees the perpetrator again.
+Years later, she claims she has seen the perpetrator again.

 We Hate the Taste of Jellyfish (Sherlock Holmes, March/April 2014) begins with a fortune teller predicting a suitor's death as the people of Sarasota net jellyfish for dinner on a now submerged Bayfront Drive.
 Curiously, the man really does die a few days later.

 To read We're Upside Down and Inside Out (Sherlock Holmes, July/Aug 2013), click on the link labeled "mystery story" above.
 In a post-hurricane landscape roofs, cars, and the innocent and the guilty have all turned topsy-turvy.

 In We Don't Call It Stolen Property (Alfred Hitchcock, Jan/Feb 2013) Sarasota's housing market has collapsed.
 You can't say the homes have any real monetary value at all.
 One bungalow, however, is always kept ready for buyers who never come.
 Then a few odd objects go missing, and a severed toe is found.

 As the cover of Alfred Hitchcock Mystery Magazine puts it, Det.
 Eureka Kilburn is keeping the peace in torrid times.